-addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the llowing items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
-Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five (5) years immediately prior to application (for the principal applicant only; more information is available online).
+In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
+Documents showing that you have either a qualifying high school education OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available online) and a photocopy of any documents related to your educational and work background that you plan to submit.
 Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant.
 Review your DV Lottery entry